azizgharbi/LEMP-DEV-ENV/config.md

 ```
 ## Configuration php.ini

-You to open php.ini : sudo vi /etc/php/7.0/fpm/php.ini  and sereach that contain : cgi.fix_pathinfo=0
+You have to open php.ini : sudo vi /etc/php/7.0/fpm/php.ini  and search for the ligne that contains: "cgi.fix_pathinfo=0"

-uncomment the ligne and change it to cgi.fix_pathinfo=1
+uncomment the ligne and change it to "cgi.fix_pathinfo=1"

-### then restart :
+### then restart:

 ```
 sudo systemctl restart php7.0-fpm
 ```
-## Check the server Configuration :
+## Check the server's configuration:

 ```
 sudo vi /etc/nginx/sites-available/default
 ```
-## File Exemple :
+## File Example :

 ```
 server {